-I think daydreaming about a holiday is half the fun so to get the most bang for our book so to help make your dreams more sustainable I’ve posted a series on sustainable accommodation, which I’ll update as I find new information.
-The other posts in this series include Ireland and the UK, and the Americas.
+I think daydreaming about a holiday is half the fun so to get the most bang for our book so to help make your dreams more sustainable I’ve published a series on sustainable accommodation, which I’ll update as I find new information.
+The other articles in this series include Ireland and the UK, and the Americas.

 I harvested most of the information here from a range of websites but I was very selective.
 Some accommodation providers have a loose interpretation of what is required to be sustainable so I’m ignoring places that limit their efforts to energy efficiency and asking guest to reuse towels!
 I’m only including locations that give concrete information on the range of initiatives they’ve implemented to lessen their impact on the planet.

-If you’re researching your own accommodation Green Suitcase Travel have a good blog post on how to ensure your hotel is actually green.
+If you’re researching your own accommodation Green Suitcase Travel have a good article on how to ensure your hotel is actually green.
 In summary, they believe hotels are on the right track if they

 - have someone in charge of sustainability,